Affari tuoi: Additional games

-When there are two boxes left, the player can choose to play this game instead of taking the amount of their box.
+When there are two boxes left, the player can choose to play this game instead of taking the amount in their box.
 If they decide to play, they must select the region they think is inside the host's envelope.
 If they guess right, they will win €100,000.
 If they guess wrong, they will have a second chance with half of the wrong answers eliminated.
 If they guess right the second time, they win €50,000.
 If they guess wrong the second time, they win absolutely nothing.

 Trivia

 On 5 February 2007, Flavio Insinna appeared with his models on the US version of Deal or No Deal via satellite, to wish a contestant from Sicily luck.
 The Sicilian, who appeared on the US show with his extended family, was also an avid viewer of Affari tuoi.